codebuddies/codebuddies/contributing.md

 One of the github maintainers (@linda or someone else) will look over your pull request and accept it.

-Note 1 - If you've picked out an issue to work on, make sure you let people know that you're continuing working on it, if the fix happens to take 2 days or longer.
+*Note 1* - If you've picked out an issue to work on, make sure you let people know that you're continuing working on it, if the fix happens to take 2 days or longer.
 An update every two dates by way of a comment on the issue will do.
 Doesn't necessarily have to be a fix.
 In case you're unable to continue on the issue for some reason, just let people know that as well so that someone else can claim it.
 If you do not update within a couple of days, it will be assumed that the issue is not being attended to and will be up for grabs.

-Note 2 - "Thou shalt not hijack a 'claimed' issue so long as the person who's claimed it has commented otherwise or one of the maintainers has added the unclaimed label onto it."
+*Note 2* - "Thou shalt not hijack a 'claimed' issue so long as the person who's claimed it has commented otherwise or one of the maintainers has added the unclaimed label onto it."

 ### What should I remember while I'm working on my branch?
 - As you're working, it's always a good idea to check which branch you're in by typing `git branch`.
 When you first `git clone` the repo, you'll only see a single branch, but you can discover other branches you can check out by typing `git branch -a`.

   For example, to check out the `feature/active-users` branch, you would type `git checkout feature/active-users` in your command line.

-#####Our staging site is located at [http://cbv2-staging.herokuapp.com](http://cbv2-staging.herokuapp.com/).

-While you're working, you should try to merge in the latest from `master` occasionally while you are in your branch.
+- While you're working, you should try to merge in the latest from `master` occasionally while you are in your branch.
 You can do this by typing:

+  * `git checkout master`
+  * `git pull`
+  * `git checkout [branch_name]`
-`git merge master`.
+  * `git merge master`

-Again, type this while you are in your branch.
+### How do I stage master/deploy?
+Our staging site is located at [http://cbv2-staging.herokuapp.com](http://cbv2-staging.herokuapp.com/).
+This staging site is deployed through Heroku to ensure everything on `master` works before deploying it to master.

+For full deployment instructions, see the [wiki](https://github.com/codebuddiesdotorg/cb-v2-scratch/wiki/CBV2-Deployment-Instructions).

 ### What do I do when I'm ready to merge my fix or feature back into the main app?
-When you are ready to merge your branch back into the main app, type `git checkout master`, `git pull`, and then `git merge BRANCHNAME`.
+When you are ready, submit a PR on GitHub, and a member from the CodeBuddies community will review it.

+If you have recently pushed a commit, you should see 'create a pull request' on the master repo.
+If you do not see it, GitHub provides [documentation on how to create a PR](https://help.github.com/articles/creating-a-pull-request/).

 @anbuselvan is working on integrating javascript; automated testing will be available soon in the `dev/testing` branch.